 Case Study: Managing Disputes about Medical Treatment Decision-Making

-Samir is an 85-year-old man with Chronic Obstructive Pulmonary Disease (COPD).
-He requires therapeutic oxygen via a nasal cannula, and uses routine and PRN inhalers to manage his condition.
+Samir has Chronic Obstructive Pulmonary Disease.
+He requires therapeutic oxygen via a nasal cannula, and uses routine and prn inhalers to manage his condition.
 He can quickly become short of breath after walking short distances, and has recently had a prolonged hospital stay due to complications arising from his condition.
-He resides at the Redvale Aged Care Lodge.
-He has an Advance Care Directive that refuses life-saving treatment, which is filed in Redvale’s records, but it is not noted elsewhere at the facility and the nursing and carer staff are not aware that he has one.
+Samir resides at the Redvale Aged Care Lodge, and has an Advance Care Directive that refuses life-saving treatment.
+A copy of the Advance Care Directive is filed in Redvale’s records, but it is not noted elsewhere at the facility and the nursing and carer staff are not aware that Samir has one.
 Samir has told his daughter Amali that he does not want to go to hospital if he becomes unwell again.

 One afternoon Samir feels short of breath after returning from the bathroom and presses his call button.
 Felicity, a Registered Nurse, attends on him.
 She assists Samir to administer his inhaler (in accordance with his medication plan).
 After 5 minutes Samir tells her that his breathing has slightly improved but not fully resolved, and that he feels fatigued.
 Felicity assumes that this will resolve with further rest, and tells Samir that she will return to check on him shortly.

 Felicity commences her rounds and becomes preoccupied assessing another resident and then attending an emergency situation.
-She does not mention Samir’s condition to her colleagues or Nurse Manager, or return to check on him for an hour.
-When Felicity returns to Samir’s room she finds him experiencing breathing difficulties, feverish and unable to communicate.
+She does not mention Samir’s condition to her colleagues or Nurse Manager.
+When Felicity returns to Samir’s room an hour later she finds him experiencing breathing difficulties, feverish and unable to communicate.
 Felicity immediately calls an ambulance.
 Samir is transferred to hospital, where he is diagnosed with pneumonia and treated with IV antibiotics.

-While Samir is at the hospital Sharon, Redvale’s Manager, calls Amali, Samir’s daughter.
+While Samir is at the hospital Christine, Redvale’s Manager, calls Amali, Samir’s daughter.
 On hearing about Samir’s deterioration and transfer to hospital Amali becomes upset that Samir is receiving treatment despite his Advance Care Directive, and that she was not contacted earlier.
-She says her father will be distressed to be in hospital receiving treatment, and that she will be making a formal complaint about Samir’s care.
+She says her father will be distressed to be in hospital, and that she will be making a formal complaint about Samir’s care.

 Points for reflection

-- What steps can Sharon take to manage this situation?
+- What steps can Christine take to manage this situation?

-- What can Sharon do to prevent similar incidents at Redvale in the future?
+- What can Christine do to prevent similar incidents at Redvale in the future?

 - What options are available to Samir and Amali if they remain unsatisfied?

-1. What steps can Sharon take to manage this situation?
+1. What steps can Christine take to manage this situation?

 Meeting with Samir and Amali

-Early, proactive communication by Sharon may be able to resolve Samir and Amali’s concerns, and prevent escalation.
+Early, proactive communication by Christine may be able to resolve Samir and Amali’s concerns, and prevent escalation.

-Sharon should invite Samir and Amali to meet with her, as the manager of the staff involved, as soon as possible.
-Prior to meeting with them Sharon should conduct an investigation, including speaking with the staff who were involved in Samir’s care to ascertain the details of the incident.
+Christine should invite Samir and Amali to meet with her, as the manager of the staff involved, as soon as possible.
+Prior to meeting with them Christine should conduct an investigation, including speaking with the staff who were involved in Samir’s care to ascertain the details of the incident.
 This is discussed further below.

 Meeting with Redvale staff